 The second objective was to provide a proof of concept to the higher education field that these criteria for a high-quality pathway demonstrably increase the number of students progressing between non-credit and credit programs.

 To achieve these objectives, the participating systems, districts, and colleges had access to meaningful spaces to learn and receive support from their peers and national experts.
 As part of this initiative, community colleges collectively diagnosed current efforts underway to align programs, set a vision, build the case among college constituencies, and receive accountability from their peers to implement.
 ACCT and ESG provided extensive technical assistance to support colleges throughout the initiative, which included:

 - Presentations on best practice examples from leading institutions;

 - Student focus group research;

 - Establishment of common language and shared understanding for alignment; and

 - Project management and general advice

 Achieving recovery from the COVID-19 pandemic will require community college leaders to re-examine non-credit and credit programs and their alignment with one another.
-Through NCAL, ACCT and ESG aim to build a collective movement that underscores the importance of non-credit and credit alignment and its impact on racially marginalized learners and low-income students, as well as enrollment levels.
+Through NCAL, ACCT and ESG aimed to build a collective movement that underscores the importance of non-credit and credit alignment and its impact on racially marginalized learners and low-income students, as well as enrollment levels.
 This work extends beyond the articulation of non-credit coursework into credit-bearing credentials and calls upon the field to treat all students as students, regardless of institutional status.
-Our collective effort—alongside 14 community college units—is the starting point to reimagine how we deliver postsecondary education and inform the variety of options students have to reach their full potential.
+Our collective effort—alongside 14 community colleges—is the starting point to reimagine how we deliver postsecondary education and inform the variety of options students have to reach their full potential.